ProudBenzene/Reverse1999Wiki-in-Obsidian/000-箱的构造/README/GUIDE_EN.md

 ## Import This Vault Into Obsidian

-After opening Obsidian, click the "**Open Local Vault**" button, and in the system file browser that pops up, select the library folder that you just finished decompressing to import this library into Obsidian.
+After opening Obsidian, click the "**Open Local Vault**" button, and in the system file browser that pops up, select the vault folder that you just finished decompressing to import this vault into Obsidian.

 During the import process, Obsidian will prompt you with a window asking "Whether to trust the repository".
 Click Trust and turn on all plugins.